Outdoor Fun

 Additional encounters include snorkeling with a shark.
 If that’s too much, then fish feeding is also a popular animal encounter.

-Then head into the water with the guide, where they watch the waves and set you up.
-With a push, would be surfers need to paddle, paddle then pop-up to catch a wave.
+Start out by picking out your boards and putting on rash guards.
+Then, you will head to the sand with a core class to learn how to pop up.
+Then, guides will go with you into the water, where they watch the waves and set you up.
+With a push, surfers need to paddle, paddle, then pop up to catch a wave.

-Advance reservations required and several different lessons and camp available.
+Advance reservations are required, and several different lessons and camps are available.
 Located in front of the Windward Parking Lot, next to the Holiday Inn.

 Moby Dicks Port Aransas